goozyshi/zaxverse/src/content/blog/how-to-configure-astropaper-theme.md

 ]
 ```

 Another thing to note is that you can specify the `linkTitle` in the object.
 This text will display when hovering on the social icon link.
 Besides, this will improve accessibility and SEO.
-AstroPaper provides default link title values; but you can replace them with your own texts.
+Zaxverse provides default link title values; but you can replace them with your own texts.

 For example,